skysheng7/ai_tools_playground/chapters/chapter_4_t2i.md

 ### 4.1 Important Reminders

+⚠️ **Lack of Consent from Artist**: Most of the training data used for developing these T2I models are images automatically scapped from the internet, without the consent from original artists who created them!

 ⚠️ **Copyright and Fair Use**: Be mindful of generating images in copyrighted styles or of copyrighted characters